faciam-dev/gcfm/sdk/README.md

     // TargetResolver selects a target based on the request context.
 When
     // nil, operations fall back to the default target.
     TargetResolver TargetResolver

+    // Connector creates new DB connections.
+When nil, a default
+    // implementation based on sql.Open and PingContext is used.
+    Connector Connector
 }
 ```